 So far, we’ve focused on making the browser an effective platform for developing web applications.
 But ultimately, the browser is a user agent.
 That means it should assist the user in whatever way it can to access and use web applications.
-Browsers therefore offer a range of accessibility features that take advantage of declarative UI and the flexibility of HTML and CSS to make it possible to interact with the web page by touch, keyboard, or voice.
+Browsers therefore offer a range of accessibility features that take advantage of declarative UI and the flexibility of HTML and CSS to make it possible to interact with web pages by touch, keyboard, or voice.

-Accessibility means that the user can change or customize how they interact with a web page in order to make it easier to use.Accessibility can also be defined from the developer’s point of view, in which case it’s something like: the ways you can make your web pages easy to use for as many people as possible.
-The web’s uniquely-flexible core technologies mean that browsers offer a lot of accessibility featuresToo often, people take “accessibility” to mean “screen reader support”, but this is just one way a user may want to interact with a web page. that allow a user to customize the rendering of a web page, as well as interact with a web page with their keyboard, by voice, or using some kind of helper software.
+Accessibility means that the user can change or customize how they interact with a web page in order to make it easier to use.This definition takes the browser’s point of view.
+Accessibility can also be defined from the developer’s point of view, in which case it’s about ways to make your web pages easy to use for as many people as possible.
+The web’s uniquely flexible core technologies mean that browsers offer a lot of accessibility featuresToo often, people take “accessibility” to mean “screen reader support”, but this is just one way a user may want to interact with a web page. that allow a user to customize the rendering of a web page, as well as interact with a web page with their keyboard, by voice, or using some kind of helper software.

 Some needs for accessibility come and go over time.
 For example, when my son was born,This is Pavel speaking. my wife and I alternated time taking care of the baby and I ended up spending a lot of time working at night.
 To maximize precious sleep, I wanted the screen to be less bright, and was thankful that many websites offer a dark mode.
 Later, I found that taking notes by voice was convenient when my hands were busy holding the baby.
 And when I was trying to put the baby to sleep, muting the TV and reading the closed captions turned out to be the best way of watching movies.

 The underlying reasons for using these accessibility tools were temporary; but other uses may last longer, or be permanent.
-I’m ever-grateful, for example, for curb cuts, which make it much more convenient to go on walks with a stroller, something I’ll be doing for years to come.And when my son grows a bit and starts walking on his own, he’ll likely still be small enough that walking up a curb without a curb cut will be difficult for him.
+I’m ever-grateful, for example, for curb cuts, which make it much more convenient to go on walks with a stroller.And even though my son has now started walking on his own, he’s still small enough that walking up a curb without a curb cut is difficult for him.
 And there’s a good chance that, like many of my relatives, my eyesight will worsen as I age and I’ll need to set my computer to a permanently larger text size.
-For more severe and permanent disabilities, there are advanced tools like screen readers.For now, that is—perhaps software assistants will become more widespread as technology improves, mediating between the user and web pages.
-Password managers and form autofill agents are already somewhat like this.
+For more severe and permanent disabilities, there are advanced tools like screen readers.Perhaps software assistants will become more widespread as technology improves, mediating between the user and web pages, and will one day no longer primarily be a screen reader accessibility technology.
+Password managers and form autofill agents are already somewhat like this, and in many cases use the same browser APIs as screen readers.
 These take time to learn and use effectively, but are transformative for those who need them.

-Accessibility covers the whole spectrum, from minor accommodations to support for advanced accessibility tools like screen readers.We have an ethical responsibility to help all users.
+Accessibility covers the whole spectrum, from minor accommodations to advanced accessibility tools.We have an ethical responsibility to help all users.
 Plus, there is the practical matter that if you’re making a web page, you want as many people as possible to benefit from it.
 But a key lesson of all kinds of accessibility work, physical and digital, is that once an accessibility tool is built, creative people find that it helps in all kinds of situations unforeseen by the tool’s designers.
 Dark mode helps you tell your work and personal email apart; web page zoom helps you print the whole web page on a single sheet of paper; and keyboard shortcuts let you leverage muscle memory to submit many similar orders to a web application that doesn’t have a batch mode.

 To implement it, we first need a way to trigger zooming.
 On most